Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/00-Error-Handling/Readme.md

 ![Assertions](assertions.png))

-### Exceptions

 ## Summary

-- Swift 2 uses ErrorType and throws for error handling
+- Swift uses Error and throws for error handling

-- Swift 2 error handling has limitations (no type info, not suitable for async code) - Result type is a good alternative
+- Swift error handling has limitations (no type info, not suitable for async code) - Result type is a good alternative

 - Exceptions and assertions are used for unrecoverable errors